Biographies of the trustees of the Royal Pavilion & Museums Trust.

 David Anderson is a Board member of Creative and Cultural Skills and a member of the Advisory Committee of British Council Wales.
 He has written many articles on museums and cultural policy, a UK government report on museums and learning, and two children’s books.

 Tim is passionate about the arts and history.
-He currently works with English National Opera and is a non-executive director of Brighton Dome & Festival.
-He lives in Brighton and is married to Polly.
-They have two daughters.
+He has been active in the charity sector for many years.
+He is general counsel for English National Opera, at the London Coliseum, and was until recently a non-executive director of Brighton Dome & Festival.
+He lives in Brighton with his wife Polly.

 Lord Bassam of Brighton